How to set up a limited company in the UK

 Why set up a limited company?

-The big advantage of a limited company is that it ensures limited liability.
+The primary advantage of a limited company is that it ensures limited liability.

-The company is a separate legal entity (it has its own bank account etc.) so as company director, you can’t lose more than the face value of your share in the business.
+The company is a separate legal entity (it has its own bank account etc) so as a company director, you can’t lose more than the face value of your share in the business.

 This overcomes the main disadvantage of being a sole trader, which is that your personal finances aren’t fully separated from your business finances.